pyOpenSci/pyopensci.github.io/_posts/events/2024-06-25-create-your-first-python-package-scipy-2024.md

 ### For Windows users

 _These instructions are for installing Hatch using the GUI installer.
-If you’d prefer to use the Command line installer, please see the [Hatch documentation](https://hatch.pypa.io/latest/install/#command-line-installer_1)._
+If you’d prefer to use the command line installer, please see the [Hatch documentation](https://hatch.pypa.io/latest/install/#command-line-installer_1)._

 1. In your browser, download the `.msi` file: [hatch-x64.msi](https://github.com/pypa/hatch/releases/latest/download/hatch-x64.msi)
 2. Run your downloaded file and follow the on-screen instructions.